zamorabit/AListingApp/README.md

 # Description

 A simple example of LiveData MVVM architecture.
+Using koin for dependencies injection

 # Images, captures: